Swedish Meatballs

 - 2 tablespoons chopped fresh parsley, for garnish

-- Lingonberry jam, for serving
+- lingonberry jam, for serving (see note)

-- Cooked egg noodles or mashed potatoes, for serving
+- cooked egg noodles or mashed potatoes, for serving

 Instructions